moralescastillo/mysite/blog/_posts/2023-01-20-dbt-container-terminated.md

 <font size="-1"><center><span> ACI GET REST API as found in <a href="https://learn.microsoft.com/en-us/rest/api/container-instances/container-groups/get?tabs=HTTP">Microsoft documentation</a></span></center></font>
 <br>

 Keep in mind that, ADF should have access rights to ACI to get a response from the state request.
-The steps on how to grant such access is in our previous article, [Pulling Azure Container Instance Logs into Azure Data Factory](https://paulomoralescastillo.com/blog/2023/01/05/pulling-logs-aci.html).
+The steps on how to grant such access is in our [previous article](https://paulomoralescastillo.com/blog/2023/01/05/pulling-logs-aci.html).

 ### Wait Until Success